sahanah-ganesh/ea-integration-test/README.md

 ```

 Elements for you to consider:
-⋅⋅* How could we dockerize this application?
+- How could we dockerize this application?
-⋅⋅* Logging is important.
-Does your solution includes structured information?
+- Logging is important.
+Does your solution includes structured
-⋅⋅* How do we configure the app to run on multiple environments?
+- How do we configure the app to run on multiple environments?
-⋅⋅* Building and running the application should be easy.
+- Building and running the application should be easy.
 Have you provided instructions?
-⋅⋅* A good solution should include documentation.
+- A good solution should include documentation.
-⋅⋅* Write code which you would be proud to commit at work or to an open-source project.
+- Write code which you would be proud to commit at work or to an open-source project.

 ## Technologies